niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

 ![](./base-res/chpt4-creating-player-inputs-asset.gif)

-If you double click on this asset in the Project window and open up the Input Actions view, you can see that it has created a mapping with the following Actions:
+The Input Actions editor will open up (you can double-click the newly made asset in the project window if you lost it).
+You can see that it has created a mapping with the following Actions:

 * Move
-    * Creates a 2D Input Vector using the WASD keys OR the controller left joystick.
+    * Generates a 2D Input Vector using the WASD (A-D for X, W-S for Y) keys OR the controller left joystick.
 * Look
     * Creates a 2D Input Vector using the Mouse Delta OR controller right joystick (Irrelevant to us).
 * Fire